-Kent Cyclo-cross Ride
+Kent and Surrey Cyclo-cross Ride

 Skirting the edge of the chalky hills of south-east England, the ride begins West Wickham and travels south past Biggin Hill, a still operational airport which was used by the RAF during the war.